Joe Versus the Volcano: Critical response

-Roger Ebert gave it 3.5 out of 4 stars and called it: He later brought the film to Ebertfest 2012 and wondered "why he gave 3.5 stars instead of 4."
+Roger Ebert gave Joe Versus the Volcano a score of 3.5 out of 4 stars, calling it "new and fresh and not shy of taking chances... [the film] achieves a kind of magnificent goofiness.
+Hanks and Ryan are the right actors to inhabit it, because you can never catch them going for a gag that isn't there: They inhabit the logic of this bizarre world and play by its rules."
+He later brought the film to Ebertfest 2012 and wondered "why he gave 3.5 stars instead of 4."

 Soundtrack

 The soundtrack, composed by Georges Delerue, was not released in 1990, the year of the movie's release.
-Because of Delerue's strong following, a sub-label of Varèse Sarabande released a CD in 2002 (limited to 3000 copies), and again in 2016 (with a few extra songs, limited to 2000 copies).
+Because of Delerue's strong following, a sub-label of Varèse Sarabande released a CD in 2002 (limited to 3,000 copies), and again in 2016 (with a few extra songs, limited to 2,000 copies).

 Shanley wrote two songs for the film, "Marooned Without You" and "The Cowboy Song", the former used thematically throughout and the latter performed by Hanks on the ukulele.

 Eric Burdon's version of Merle Travis's "Sixteen Tons" was used at the beginning of the film.
 After Joe leaves the doctor's office, an edited version of Ray Charles's version of "Ol' Man River" plays.
 "Mas que Nada" by Sergio Mendes & Brazil '66 accompanies Joe while he is driven around New York City.
 A Spanish version of "On The Street Where You Live" is sung while Joe is on his date with DeDe.
 Elvis Presley's version of "Blue Moon" plays as Joe spends his final night before departing on his journey.
 On the boat trip, the Young Rascals' version of "Good Lovin'", the Del-Vikings "Come Go with Me", and The Ink Spots' version of "I Cover the Waterfront" are heard.
 Waponi tribal music includes the melodies "When Johnny Comes Marching Home" and "Hava Nagila".

 Home media

-The film was first released on home video in late 1990 and was later released on DVD by Warner Home Video in April 2002.
+Joe Versus the Volcano was first released on home video on August 15, 1990.
+In April 2002, it was released on DVD by Warner Home Video.

 The manufacture-on-demand Blu-ray was released through Warner Archive Collection on June 20, 2017, and it received positive reviews for the quality.